omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### ~

-## SCENE 4 .EXT.
+## SCENE 4.
+EXT.
 TOWN SQUARE.
 LIT BY FLAMING TORCHES - NIGHT

 ### Chaos at the execution and Chermione is punished by The Gods